top of page

 • Variants: A388 (itself)

-• You will experience it if: international flights or very long haul flights (e.g. Taipei to Dubai)
+• Chances of Boarding: international flights or very long haul flights

 Recent Posts